{{flagHref}}

 The atomic number of antimony is 51.

-Antimony primarily exhibits oxidation states of +3 and +5.
+Antimony mainly exhibits oxidation states of +3 and +5.

-How is antimony generally extracted from its ore?
+How is antimony commonly extracted from its ore?

-Antimony is typically extracted by roasting stibnite to yield antimony oxide, which is then reduced.
+Antimony is typically extracted by roasting stibnite to produce antimony oxide, which is then reduced.

-It is applied in flame retardants, alloy production, lead–acid batteries and electronic components.
+It is used in flame retardants, alloy production, lead-acid batteries, and electronic components.

-Antimony is a constituent in products such as batteries, solder, ceramics and various high-strength alloys.
+Antimony enhances products such as batteries, solders, ceramics, and various high-strength alloys.

 About the author